openhab/openhab-docs/developers/prerequisites/osgitasks.md

     Hint!
 An ElectricityProvider can be used by different consumers simultaneously.
 Consider whether it is necessary to make an implementation of this class thread-safe.

-2. Create an interface `DynamicConsumer` that should manage the availability of the different `ElectricityProvider`.
-It defines three methods:
+2. Create an interface `DynamicConsumer` in an `org.openhab.training.electricity.dynamicconsumer` bundle that should manage the availability of the different `ElectricityProvider`.
+It defines two methods:
 	- `void providerAdded(ElectricityProvider)` - called when a new provider is registered in the *ServiceRegistry*.
 It should add the provider in a list with available electricity sources for the current device;
 	- `void providerRemoved(ElectricityProvider)` - called when a provider is unregistered from the *ServiceRegistry*.
-It should remove the provider from a list with available electricity sources for the current device;
+It should remove the provider from a list with available electricity sources for the current device.
-	- `void providerChanged(ElectricityProvider)` - called when a provider configuration is changed.
-Depending on the change it may add or remove the provider from the list with available providers.
 3. Create a `TV` consumer with `int consumption = 10`, that implements the `ElectricityConsumer` interface and the `DynamicConsumer`interface in an `org.openhab.training.electricity.tv` bundle by using [*ServiceTracker*][ServiceTracker].
 The `TV` should be able to dynamically switch between different `ElectricityProvider`:
 	- when both providers are available, it should work with the `HomeElectricityNetwork`;
 	- otherwise it should use the provider that is available at the moment;